 This area was inhabited by man since the Prehistoric.
 Tools and bones of the Neanderthal man were found in several caves.
 Until the Middle Ages, the people lived on what they hunted and collected in the forest.
 Later mining of the limestone, lime-burning, potash-glass production, glassware making, logging the extensive forests, coal-burning and handicrafts became important industries.
 Today forestry and game management are restricted within the National Park.
 Bükk National Park was established in 1976.

-Address of the Directorate: Bükki Nemzeti Park Igazgatóság 3304.
-Eger-Hungary, Sánc u.
-6.
+Address of the Directorate: Bükki Nemzeti Park Igazgatóság (BNPI), Sánc u.
+6, 3304 Eger.